Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 I decided on doing a hotel staycation as close to home as possible.
 Ideally it would be somewhere memorable, fun for the kids, and have a hot tub in the room–my birthday is in November, a month that is too cold to do much outside, yet too early for most winter activities.

 It didn’t take long before the perfect venue popped into my mind: Fantasyland Hotel in West Edmonton Mall.
-Despite having grown up in Edmonton, I’d never stayed there.
+Despite having grown up in Edmonton, and WEM being one of Edmonton’s top attractions, I’d never stayed there.

 Perusing the Fantasyland Hotel themed room choices, the Space Room was the clear title-holder of most awesome room.
 This conclusion was confirmed by my sister, who is employed by the mall and helps to decorate and paint the hotel’s rooms.

 This article is my (non-sponsored/totally unbiased) Fantasyland Hotel Space Room review.
 Please keep in mind that due to restrictions at the time of our stay, we weren’t able to enjoy some of the services offered by the hotel or mall.
 But the room itself is what made the stay!

 You can read about other Alberta experiences we love in my guide to the best places to visit in Alberta.
 And if you have kids like us, then here are our other favorite things to do in Edmonton with our kids!

 Welcome to West Edmonton Mall